Skip to main content

 })

-Notice two things here - first there's secure: true - this is just a global setting so that Cloudinary will always serve images via HTTPS for us, and second, we are using the cloud_name - that's your Cloudinary account name, which you get after you register.
-It makes sense to place this piece of information to the enviroment.ts file:
+Two things to notice. secure: true is a global setting so Cloudinary always serves images via HTTPS.
+And cloud_name is your Cloudinary account name, which you get after registering.
+It makes sense to put this in environment.ts:

 export const environment = {